However, despite its lack of popularity, several startups working in the healthtech sector have sprung up in the country.

 What startups need to do

-There are many homeworks left for tech startups to do when it comes to developing the healthtech sector in Indonesia.
+There is a lot of homework left for tech startups when it comes to developing the healthtech sector in Indonesia.

 In looking at the kind of solutions that might be beneficial for the Indonesian healthcare sector, naturally one would look at solutions that have been successfully applied abroad.